Frequently Asked Questions about the Counseling Center

 Am I eligible for services?

-Enrolled Pacific University students who have paid the Student Health and Counseling Fee are eligible for services at the Student Counseling Center.
-In academic programs where the Student Health and Counseling Fee has been waived, students have the option to utilize the SCC services for a "point of service fee."
+Enrolled Pacific University students who have paid the Student Support Fee are eligible for services at the Student Counseling Center.
 In cases where SCC staff determine that your concerns are beyond the Scope of Practice provided by the SCC, you will be referred to mental health providers in the community.

 How do I make an appointment to see a counselor?